How I Did It

 In Rolfe’s Polybius episode, we see the Nerd’s addiction become his fear as he realizes he can’t rely on his own senses, or personal judgment anymore.
 But in one Day, one installment, we see a shape rise, look at us from the reflection of another cabinet screen, and run away: drawing us into the hallucination, or the supernatural element involved as well.
 It is reminiscent of those terrifying Easter-eggs in Ghostwatch

-But it becomes clear that Polybius doesn’t just want to be played, but it wants others to see it be played as well: like a Let’s Play version of Ringu.
+But it becomes clear that Polybius doesn’t just want to be played.
+It wants others to see it be played as well: like a Let’s Play version of Ringu.
 The torment and exhaustion in the Nerd builds up, and gets real.
 In the last installments of the serialized found footage made a web miniseries, he struggles against Polybius — even working in the historical Polybius’ mathematical grid in an attempt to escape — but to no avail.
 What I think is fascinating is how Rolfe manages to play on the Nerd’s general frustration, on his sense of unfairness in dealing with games that break their own rules, and douses these traits with fear, and despair.
 Even though you know this is fictional, and the Nerd is a persona, you get invested in his genuine distress because Rolfe builds it all up to that point: from one to eleven.

 In the end, after shifting the camera away and back from the screen, he relents — apologizing to the viewer — as he knows the only way he will escape this fate, like Ringu again, is to show us the game.
 And we see it, and the geometrical graphics warp and change, and we get a demonic jumpscare.
-Personally, I think it was a good lead up, and I really like the emulation of YouTube’s “This video is unavailable screen … though I think we could have done without the second jumpscare.
+Personally, I think it was a good lead up, and I really like the emulation of YouTube’s “This video is unavailable screen …” though I think we could have done without the second jumpscare.

-AVGN’s Polybius episode is a very tough and cheek construct that plays with the found footage webseries format, with that electronic serial epistolary place, with hints of images, glances of the “monster,” rumours and accounts sprinkled through, and a slow, insidious, psychological sense of horror that grows into a jumpscare or two, with some realistic technical hoax elements.
+AVGN’s Polybius episode is a very tongue and cheek construct that plays with the found footage webseries format, with that electronic serial epistolary place, with hints of images, glances of the “monster,” rumours and accounts sprinkled through, and a slow, insidious, psychological sense of horror that grows into a jumpscare or two, with some realistic technical hoax elements.
 The serial drop made it, in my opinion, and I looked forward to seeing what happened each day a new installment was uploaded onto Cinemassacre Plays.

 But, there is another element at play too.
 When I was looking for a “Making Of” episode years later, I realized that there was more to this episode.
 AVGN’s Polybius was filmed and recorded at TNT Amusements.
 And while Polybius was a more horror-based found footage version of an AVGN episode, made epistolary, THE ANGRY VIDEO GAME NERD films POLYBIUS at TNT Amusements is more of a mini-documentary of sorts … that leans towards humour.
 Their endings tie into each other well.
 Todd N. Tuckey, the President of TNT Amusements, is great.